rajivsarvepalli/alchemy-mock/README.rst

     >>> s.query('foo').filter(c == 'one').filter(c == 'two').filter(c == 'three').all()
     [1, 2, 3]

-The item refered to by :code:`c == 'three'` is still present in the filtered query despite the invidual item being deleted.
+The item referred to by :code:`c == 'three'` is still present in the filtered query despite the individual item being deleted.